 How to Choose the Right BCP Partner

 It can be a daunting task to develop, implement, and execute a business continuity plan.
-This is a big decision: the resiliency – and potentially the very existence – of your company depends on the effectiveness of your business continuity program and the partner you choose.
+This is a big decision.
+After all, the resiliency — and potentially the success — of your organization depends on the effectiveness of your BCP and the partner you choose.

-So, how do you select the best partner to develop a BCP for your organization?
+So, how do you select the best partner to guide your business continuity planning process?
 There are five essential questions you should ask any potential provider right at the start.
 Here they are:

 1. How long have they been in business?